 – a teacher in Pennsylvania

-Educators should look carefully at ways in which they can use goal setting to help guide their instructional planning.
+Educators should look carefully at ways they can use goal setting to help guide their instructional planning.
 Asking questions about goal setting means going beyond information required by the NRS (e.g., obtain a job, earn a high school equivalency diploma, and improve literacy skills).
-(See Technical assistance guide for performance accountability under the Workforce Innovation and Opportunity Act, 2019.)
+(See Technical assistance guide for performance accountability under the Workforce Innovation and Opportunity Act, 2021.)
 These goals are a good starting point to guide students into the appropriate type of program (e.g., English language learning, high school equivalency diploma, or career pathways).
 However, to use goal setting as a basis for instructional planning, the goals need to be at a much more specific level—similar to what many educators call “objectives.”

 This involves breaking up the larger goal (e.g., get a high school equivalency diploma) into smaller steps that the student can accomplish in a realistic time frame (e.g., learn the algebra required on the high school equivalency test during the next semester).
 These more specific goals or objectives provide the teacher with direction in planning educational programming to meet the students’ needs.
 They can help the teacher select the appropriate materials for students and provide more tangible, incremental milestones.
 Additionally, it may be helpful for the teacher to periodically revisit the goals with students.
 This allows the teacher and students to assess progress, adjust the instructional plan if needed, and refine the goals to reflect the students’ growth.
 Used in this way, goal setting is not simply something required by reporting forms, but a valuable component of students’ educational plans.
 (See the dated but still useful Project IDEAL Working Paper 3, Using Assessment to Guide Instructional Planning for Distance Learners, for more about this topic.)